nseinlet/frsky/SD-Horus/SCRIPTS/MIXES/readme.txt

-This directory is for lua mixer
+This directory is for lua mixer scripts.